Oyl-Wallet/alkanes-contract-indexer/README.md

 3) Start the `BlockPoller` loop which:
    - calls `get_metashrew_height()`
    - detects new heights (filling gaps)
+   - on first observation (no previous height): triggers `Pipeline::fetch_pools_for_tip(provider, tip)` once
-   - always triggers `Pipeline::fetch_pools_for_tip(provider, tip)` on each new height
+   - on height increase: first triggers `Pipeline::fetch_pools_for_tip(provider, tip)`
-   - note: pools fetch runs for every tip height even during catch-up
+   - then processes each new block via `Pipeline::process_block_sequential`
+   - on no height change: skips pools/state refresh and block processing
 4) Start the catch-up coordinator which:
+   - if there is no last processed height, it waits for the poller to initialize tip (and perform the initial pools/state refresh) before starting
    - reads `START_HEIGHT` or last stored progress from DB
    - sequentially processes `[next..=tip]` via `Pipeline::process_block_sequential`
    - persists `last_processed_height` in `kv_store`